LiMinggang/madedit-mod/README.txt

 -----
 MadEdit is a cross-platform Text/Hex Editor written in C++ & wxWidgets.
-MadEdit supports many useful functions, e.g. SyntaxHighlightings, WordWraps, Encodings, Column/Hex Modes, and a Plugin system(not work yet).
+MadEdit supports many useful functions, e.g. SyntaxHighlightings, WordWraps, Encodings, Column/Hex Modes, and a Plugin system(Python).
 In HexMode, MadEdit can open large files which size is up to 32GB (INT_MAX*16).

 Supported Developing Platforms: